Convergence Rates of Oblique Regression Trees for Flexible Function Libraries: Conclusion and Future Work

 where $ H(\bt) = \eta(\bt)\log(1/\eta(\bt)) + (1-\eta(\bt))\log(1/(1-\eta(\bt))) $ and $ \eta(\bt) = \frac{1}{n(\bt)}\sum_{\bx_i \in \bt}\Indicator(y_i = 1) $.
 Interestingly, maximizing the information gain in the node is equivalent to minimizing the node-wise logistic loss with respect to the family of log-odds models of the form $ \theta_{\bt}(\bx) = \beta_1\Indicator(\ba^\Trans\bx \leq b) + \beta_2 \Indicator(\ba^\Trans\bx > b)$; that is,

-Therefore, there is hope that one could exploit connections to sequential greedy algorithms for other convex optimization problems \citep{zhang2003sequential} (e.g., LogitBoost) and establish a training error bound (with respect to logistic loss) akin to Lemma~\ref{lmm:training}.
+One can use techniques from \citet{klusowski2022large}, which exploits connections to sequential greedy algorithms for other convex optimization problems \citep{zhang2003sequential} (e.g., LogitBoost), to establish a training error bound (with respect to logistic loss) akin to Lemma~\ref{lmm:training}.